slavchev/TWTD/IBM Personal Computer Pascal 1.00/MORE/README.md

-Implement MORE utility for IMB PC-DOS 1.00 using IBM Personal Computer Pascal 1.00
+Implement MORE utility for IBM PC-DOS 1.00 using IBM Personal Computer Pascal 1.00

 Build steps: